0

 How to detoxify the lungs

-Toxins like these are able to be trapped by mucus, a thick, viscous fluid produced by the lungs and expelled when we cough or swallow.
-Thus the lungs are very much emunctory organs and they contribute to detoxification of the body.
+Toxins like these can be trapped by mucus, a thick, viscous fluid produced by the lungs and expelled when we cough or swallow.
+Thus the lungs are very much emunctory organs and they contribute to the detoxification of the body.

 However, between atmospheric pollutants, smoking, the cold, etc., our lungs can fill up with mucus that’s hard to shift, impairing their emunctory capacity.
 They therefore sometimes need a little help to maintain their respiratory function.